karanacharya/Uber/Backend/Readme.md

 ## Notes
-- Ensure that all required fields are provided in the request body.
+-  PLease make sure that all required fields are provided in the request body.
 - The email must be unique; if a user with the same email already exists, the registration will fail.